KoenZomers/pfSenseAPI/README.md

 ## Feedback

 Any kind of feedback is welcome!
-Feel free to drop me an e-mail at koen@zomers.eu
+Feel free to drop me an e-mail at koen@zomers.eu or [create a new issue](https://github.com/KoenZomers/pfSenseAPI/issues/new)